nadine-dawod/nadine-dawod/README.md

 🏆 BA in Human Rights and MA in Gender Studies

-⭐ Long career working with human rights issues in Swedish civil society
+⭐ Long career working with human rights issues

 🌍 Based in Malmö, Sweden

-🤖 On GitHub you find my different projects.
+  On GitHub you find my different projects.
   Some are made for school, others are made for fun.

-🏅 Check out my CV on linkedin: www.linkedin.com/in/nadine-dawod

-⌨ Contact me at nadinekdawod[at]gmail.com

-<h3>So far</h3>
+<h3>Know so far</h3>
 HTML, CSS, GitHub, Git, Sass, Bootstrap, JavaScript, Agile methodology, React

+<h3>Get in touch</h3>

+- Linkedin: www.linkedin.com/in/nadine-dawod

+- E-mail: nadinekdawod[at]gmail.com